boyedandtoyed/BMI_calculator/README.md

 # BMI_calculator
-A project for calculating and storing the BMIs of people THIS SIMPLE project constitutes the features like
+A project for calculating and storing the BMIs of people THIS SIMPLE project made with python and simple function based view in django constitutes the features like

 email confirmation,
 send suggestions according to user's BMI,